 - Asphalt base carbon fiber

 The former is a fiber obtained by heating polyacrylonitrile fiber at high temperature in an inert gas, it is high-strength carbon fiber;

-The latter is a fiber made from coal tar or petroleum pitch and sintered at a high temperature, it is carbon fiber with high elastic modulus.
+The latter is a fiber made from coal tar or petroleum pitch and sintered at a high temperature, it is carbon fiber with a high elastic modulus.

-Carbon fiber polymer (CFRP) is a unidirectionally arranged carbon fiber composite sheet, it is formed by carbon fiber as a component, resin as a matrix by molding.
+Carbon fiber polymer (CFRP) is a unidirectionally arranged carbon fiber composite sheet, it is formed by carbon fiber as a component, and resin as a matrix by molding.

 It has extremely superior qualities such as:

 - Aging resistance

 The tensile strength of high-strength carbon fiber polymer can reach 3400MPa, which is 7-10 times higher than that of steel.